unicar9/codevember-2018/README.md

 # codevember-2018
-💖 creative coding challenges
+💖 creative coding challenges from [Codevember](http://codevember.xyz/)

-You can view each live demo on CodePen.
+You can view each live demo on [CodePen](https://codepen.io/collection/DaWaMV/)